garrandall/popular-music-data/tracks/she-s-like-the-wind-lumidee-tony-sunshine.md

 Cuz you just let it be itz nothin
 Look we just hangin around
 Sneaking a look
-When i can jus put you down
+When I can jus put you down

 Tony Sunshine:
-Girl i look in the mirror
+Girl I look in the mirror
-And all i see
+And all I see
 Is a young old man with only a dream
-Am i just foolin myself yea
+Am I just foolin myself yea
 Thinkin she'll stop the pain(Yes she will, yes she will) Livin without her... i'd go insane
-Dam it i believe she knows
+Dam it I believe she knows
 Her body's close to me
 Can't look in her eyes
-Shes out of my league(shes out of my league oohhh) Just a fool to believe she got everything i need
+Shes out of my league(shes out of my league oh)
+Just a fool to believe she got everything I need
 Shes like the wind

 Lumidee:
 Look im right here
 Cmon toughin up
 Boo get it together and just try your luck
-Ever since i heard you got this lil crush i
+Ever since I heard you got this lil crush i
 Pass your way and its givin me a rush
-So i peeped your style yes im inpressed
+So I peeped your style yes im inpressed
 Always with the best put em other doods to the rest
-So you ain't go to stress i got what you need
+So you ain't go to stress I got what you need
 I could ease your pain and fulfil all your dreams

 Tony Sunshine:
-Just a fool to believe she got everything i need
+Just a fool to believe she got everything I need
 I feel her breathe in my face
 Her body's close to me
 Can't look in her eyes
 Shes out of my league
-Just a fool to believe she got everything i need
+Just a fool to believe she got everything I need
 Shes like the wind

 Lumidee: